Mozambique Country Summary

 Mozambique is on the FATF List of Countries that have been identified as having strategic AML deficiencies

-Since October 2022, when Mozambique made a high-level political commitment to work with the FATF and ESAAMLG to strengthen the effectiveness of its AML/CFT regime, Mozambique has taken steps towards improving its AML/CFT regime, including by ensuring cooperation and coordination amongst relevant authorities to implement risk-based AML/CFT strategies, conducting training for all LEAs on mutual legal assistance, and conducting a comprehensive TF Risk Assessment.
-Mozambique should continue to work on implementing its action plan to address its strategic deficiencies, including by: (1) providing adequate financial and human resources to supervisors, developing and implementing a risk-based supervision plan; (2) providing adequate resources to the authorities to commence the collection of adequate, accurate and up-to-date beneficial ownership information of legal persons; (3) increasing the human resources of the FIU as well as increasing financial intelligence sent to authorities; (4) demonstrating LEAs capability to effectively investigate ML/TF cases using financial intelligence; (5) beginning implementation of a comprehensive national CFT strategy; (6) increasing awareness on TF and PF-related TFS; and (7) carrying out the TF risk assessment for NPOs in line with the FATF Standards and using it as a basis to develop an outreach plan.
+Since October 2022, when Mozambique made a high-level political commitment to work with the FATF and ESAAMLG to strengthen the effectiveness of its AML/CFT regime, Mozambique has taken steps towards improving its AML/CFT regime, including by improving the risk-based supervision of FIs and DNFBPs, increasing the resources available to its FIU, and providing training to the FIU on the implementation of targeted financial sanctions.
+Mozambique should continue to work on implementing its action plan to address its strategic deficiencies, including by: (1) implementing a risk-based supervision plan, including the implementation of remedial actions and effective and proportionate sanctions; (2) increasing financial intelligence sent to authorities; (3) demonstrating LEAs’ capability to effectively investigate a range of ML offences using financial intelligence; (4) demonstrating the ability to identify TF cases; and (5) carrying out a risk assessment for NPOs in line with the FATF Standards and using it as a basis to develop an outreach plan.

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Mozambique was undertaken in 2021.
-According to that Evaluation, Mozambique was deemed Compliant for 3 and Largely Compliant for 7 of the FATF 40 Recommendations.
-It was deemed Highly Effective for 0 and Substantially Effective for 0 of the Effectiveness & Technical Compliance ratings.
+The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Mozambique was undertaken in 2024.
+According to that Evaluation, Mozambique was deemed Compliant for 5 and Largely Compliant for 8 of the FATF 40 Recommendations.
+It remains Highly Effective for 0 and Substantially Effective for 0 of the Effectiveness ratings.

 Sanctions